 Ragweed is an able adversary, which makes its mark on millions of lives.
 Consider the allergy industry this inelegant weed has spawned.
 There are the teams of scientists trying to create the better pill or spray to stem the flow of the sinuses, the weeping eyes, and the bleary-headedness.
 Then all the pharmacies selling the medications to business people who claw at itchy eyes and whose children practice the “allergic salute” – that palm up swipe of the nose.

-Where I live in southern Ontario, July was extremely hot and sticky; the begonias had a melt down, while the cone flowers keeled.
-The rose bushes simply refused to share their usual abundance of blooms.
+Where I live in southern Ontario, July is always hot and sticky.
+You’re lucky if the begonias don’t suffer meltdown, while the cone flowers keel.

 Common Ragweed: Any Dirt Patch Will Do